syifanurhayati/syifanurhayati.github.io/_pages/about.md

   - /about.html
 ---

-Hello, I’m Syifa, currently a lecturer at [the Faculty of Computer Science, Universitas Indonesia](https://cs.ui.ac.id/).
+I’m currently a lecturer at [the Faculty of Computer Science, Universitas Indonesia](https://cs.ui.ac.id/).
 I earned both my Bachelor’s and Master’s degrees in Computer Science from Universitas Indonesia.

 My research interests span a wide range of AI-related domains, including machine learning, information retrieval, and computer vision.
 I have hands-on experience in both text processing and image analysis, which has led to a growing interest in multimodal AI — combining different data modalities to build more comprehensive and context-aware systems.